-Figure 4-2-2-6: SNMP Trap Source Configuration Page Screenshot source is matched.
+Object Description Name Indicates the name for the entry. • Туре The filter type for the entry.
+Possible types are: included : An optional flag to indicate a trap is sent for the given trap source is matched. excluded : An optional flag to indicate a trap is not sent for the given trap source is matched.
 Subset OID The subset OID for the entry.
 The value should depend on the what kind of trap name.
-For example, the ifldex is the subset OID of linkUp and linkDown.
+For example, the ifIdex is the subset OID of linkUp and linkDown.
 A valid subset OID is one or more digital number(0-4294967295) or asterisk() which are separated by dots(.).
 The first character must not begin with asterisk() and the maximum of OID count must not exceed 128.